'Hungry Real teach Celtic savage European lesson'

 They'll retreat to Scotland where they will be kings again, lording it over most - if not all - sides they face.
 The big task for them now is to get back on this stage next time.

-Postecoglou said Celtic have to be in this competition in order to progress.
+Postecoglou said that Celtic have to be in this competition in order to progress.
 That's a tough school, but they'll be desperate to get back in the classroom.
 There's much to learn at the feet of the masters.

 - Get notifications, news, analysis and fan views for Celtic by downloading the BBC Sport app on Apple - Android - Amazon and hitting the bell icon on the club page